-To compare jets at reconstructed and hadron level, we had to introduce some matching procedure, which yields a pair of jets that is reasonable to compare.
-To this end, we yust calculated the geometrical distance $\Delta R^2 = (\Delta \eta)^2 + (\Delta \phi)^2$ for the three hardest had-jets to each of the five hardest rec-jets, the minimal distance was taken as matching criterion.
-We also introduced a boundary parameter $\Delta R^2$ , which excludes all rec-jets as a matching partner that have a greater distance to a certain had-jet than the given value.
-We calculated the matching efficiency, the ratio of the number of all matched jets to all matching trails, for different values of $\Delta R$ to find a parameter region, where the matching efficiency is better than 90% and the sensitivity of the efficiency with respect to the radius parameter of the jetalgorithms is low.
-A too large $\Delta R$ would lead to accidental mismatchings, so that a comparison between the different levels would be impossible.
-A too small $\Delta R$ would lead to a small matching efficiency and low statistics in all further analysis.
-We chose $\Delta R = 0.1$ to make a compromise.
+distance was taken as matching criterion.
+We also introduced a boundary parameter ΔR^2 , which excludes all those rec-jets as a matching partner that have a greater distance to a certain had-jet than the given value.
+We calculated the matching efficiency, the ratio of the number of all matched jets to all matching trials, for different values of ΔR to find a parameter region, where the matching efficiency is better than 90% and the sensitivity of the efficiency with respect to the radius parameter of the jet-algorithms is low.
+A too large ΔR would lead to accidental mismatchings, so that a comparison between the different levels would not be very accurate.
+A too small ΔR would lead to a small matching efficiency and low statistics in all further analysis.
+We chose $\Delta R = 0.1$ as a compromise.